Ising model: Metropolis algorithm

-Overview

 The Metropolis–Hastings algorithm is the most commonly used Monte Carlo algorithm to calculate Ising model estimations.
 The algorithm first chooses selection probabilities g(μ, ν), which represent the probability that state ν is selected by the algorithm out of all states, given that one is in state μ.
 It then uses acceptance probabilities A(μ, ν) so that detailed balance is satisfied.
 If the new state ν is accepted, then we move to that state and repeat with selecting a new state and deciding to accept it.
 If ν is not accepted then we stay in μ.
 This process is repeated until some stopping criterion is met, which for the Ising model is often when the lattice becomes ferromagnetic, meaning all of the sites point in the same direction.

 When implementing the algorithm, one must ensure that g(μ, ν) is selected such that ergodicity is met.
 In thermal equilibrium a system's energy only fluctuates within a small range.
 This is the motivation behind the concept of single-spin-flip dynamics, which states that in each transition, we will only change one of the spin sites on the lattice.
 Furthermore, by using single- spin-flip dynamics, one can get from any state to any other state by flipping each site that differs between the two states one at a time.
 The maximum amount of change between the energy of the present state, Hμ and any possible new state's energy Hν (using single-spin-flip dynamics) is 2J between the spin we choose to "flip" to move to the new state and that spin's neighbor.
 Thus, in a 1D Ising model, where each site has two neighbors (left and right), the maximum difference in energy would be 4J.
 Let c represent the lattice coordination number; the number of nearest neighbors that any lattice site has.
 We assume that all sites have the same number of neighbors due to periodic boundary conditions.
 It is important to note that the Metropolis–Hastings algorithm does not perform well around the critical point due to critical slowing down.
 Other techniques such as multigrid methods, Niedermayer's algorithm, Swendsen–Wang algorithm, or the Wolff algorithm are required in order to resolve the model near the critical point; a requirement for determining the critical exponents of the system.

-Open-source packages implementing these algorithms are available.

-Specification

 Specifically for the Ising model and using single-spin-flip dynamics, one can establish the following.
 Since there are L total sites on the lattice, using single-spin-flip as the only way we transition to another state, we can see that there are a total of L new states ν from our present state μ.
 The algorithm assumes that the selection probabilities are equal to the L states: g(μ, ν) = 1/L. Detailed balance tells us that the following equation must hold: